 Missoula to Glacier National Park: A Road Trip Itinerary

 Making the trip from Missoula to Glacier National Park is a no-brainer!
 Many college students and families make a quick day trip to the park.
 Whether it’s for camping, an overnight backpacking trip, or just a day outside of the city, follow this itinerary for a great Glacier National Park road trip.

 Trip Duration: Three-ish Hours, Nonstop

-There are two routes to Glacier National Park from Missoula.
-Both are just under three hours, but the one we’ll suggest is a tad longer than the former.
+There are two routes from Missoula to Glacier National Park.
+Both are just under a three hours drive, but the one we’ll suggest is a tad longer than the former.
 We think that the extra 20 minutes is worth it because you skip a lot of the traffic of towns you pass through.
 You’ll also pass by some areas that are definitely worth a quick stop!

 Pro Tip: A Shorter Route Isn’t a Better Route.

 The route we’ll chat about today goes West from Missoula, instead of North from Missoula!
 If you choose to go North, here is some insider tips for you:

 Choose either of the Flathead lakeshores for great scenery and snacks along the way.
 Polson boasts great lakeside living with gems along Hwy 2 S like M&S meats.
 Grab some perfect local jerky for the car ride and your hiking pack!
 Just when you’re looking to cure some hunger pains you will hit Lakeside; you can never go wrong at Tamarack Brewing Co. in the heart of Lakeside…(psst… we love starting with the nachos…)

 If you drive up the west shore, grab a burger in Bigfork.
 We recommend stopping at Burger Town (cheap but oh so delicious burgers) and don’t forget a shake!!!
 This alone almost makes the trip.
 If you’d like to sit down and view the lake eating atop the hill in Bigfork, try Flathead Lake Brewing Co., another can’t-go-wrong stop!
 Their local brews are wonderful!